postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/creating-workspaces.md

 ## Creating a new workspace

-To create a new workspace, select the workspace dropdown menu at the top and center of the Postman app, and choose **Create New**.
+To create a new workspace, select the workspace dropdown menu at the top and center of Postman, and choose **Create New**.

 <img alt="Default Workspace" src="https://assets.postman.com/postman-docs/default-workspace-dropdown.jpg" width="500px"/>